jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-private-mqtt-server-and-pubnub.md

 Just like in HTTP, the protocol of the world wide web, a number of methods are defined: connect, disconnect, subscribe, unsubscribe and publish.

+Although the word queueing is within the name, the main functionality is being a broker for message passing.
+IBM scientists invented the protocol in 1999 to monitor an oil pipeline that runs across a desert.
+The main goal of the protocol was to be able to communicate under limited resources with less computational overheads.
+IoT devices closely resemble the scenario of being low powered, computationally weak and bandwidth limited.
+Basically, MQTT is the protocol if you’re looking for scalable communication between hundreds and thousands of small low powered devices.

 Messages and subscriptions in MQTT are based on "topics".
 Topics can be viewed as a close relation to the URL we see in the location bar in our browsers.
 In the same way it is best practice for the structure of URLs to convey meaning